 We still need a few basic things – we have no cookstove and nothing but a small cooler.
 Our plan is to cook on the fire and to buy a cooler on the way there LOL

 I’m so looking forward to this weekend!
 I’m hoping it will be a nice, relaxing time spent with family!
-And it will be my husband’s first real family camping trip experience… he’ll probably suffer Xbox withdrawals (sorry babe, you know I love ya!).Interested in re-publishing this article on your blog or website?
+And it will be Mr. Marvelous’ first real family camping trip experience… he’ll probably suffer Xbox withdrawals (sorry babe, you know I love ya!).Interested in re-publishing this article on your blog or website?
 Awesome!
 All I ask is that you send me a quick note via my website so I can give you permission.
 Thank you!